samirmartins/pydaq/docs/get_data_arduino.md

 the user will define if the data will or not be plotted and saved, as well as the path to save data.

-## Data Acquitition using command line
+## Data Acquisition using command line

 It will be presented how to use GetData (and get_data_arduino) to acquire signal using an Arduino board.